 We offer a number of presentations and workshops which can be stand-alone or easily incorporated into institutional activities such as L&T away days.

 Presentation – “The Digital Learning Landscape” – This talk will explore a new metaphor for thinking about the use of technologies within learning environments.
 We have moved on from the conception that digital learning technologies need to be added on to a learning experience, and really have to consider the digital landscape within which our new students will have grown up.
 Our learners are likely to have been immersed in a digital from a very early age and will increasingly consider technology as an integrated part of their life experience.
 In this presentation I argue that we need to reconsider our educational provision in light of these changing landscapes.There is an optional workshop for this presentation which provides an opportunity to reflect on the presentation and engage in a facilitated discussion with the presenter about the points raised.

-Workshop 1: “Splitting the course: Campus & Online” – In this workshop participants are asked to reflect on their use of online and face to face components in their teaching.
-This is achieved by deconstructing a course or module of their choosing and recreating it as two parts; one part fully on campus & one part fully online.
-In doing so participants will gain a better understanding of how they might use the tools available to achieve L&T outcomes, examine the differences and similarities of teaching online and face to face, and will also explore some of the processes that need to change.
+Workshop 1: “The Post Covid Learning Landscape” – In the first part of this workshop, participants are asked to reflect on their use of online and face to face components in their teaching, and think about what, if any, aspects of online learning they will retain as the classroom becomes the norm again.
+Participants will then deconstruct a course or module of their choosing and recreate it for hybrid delivery in a post Covid landscape.
+In doing so participants be able to consider what, if any, changes they will make to the learning activities, to consider what online activities they will retain, and consider what barriers might remain if their institution reverts to mainly on-campus delivery.
+In doing so they will gain a better understanding of how they might use the tools available to achieve L&T outcomes, examine the differences and similarities of teaching online and face to face, and will also explore some of the processes that need to change.